-Preparedness Plan for International Students in the Context of the COVID-19 Pandemic (PDF - 186 Ko)
+Institutional COVID-19 Plan for International Students (PDF - 185 Ko)

 Please note that it is your responsibility to familiarize yourself with all of the following instructions and to find out for yourself about the entry requirements into Canada as they may change between now and the time of your departure, depending on the evolution of the health situation in Canada and/or at your departure point.

 Study permit holders are exempt from travel restrictions and may be allowed to enter Canada even during the pandemic, as long as their designated learning institution appears on IRCC’S List of Designated Learning Institutions with an approved COVID-19 readiness plan and provided that they also follow all instructions to this effect.

 The University is in contact with all international students—both those already registered and those new to the upcoming semester—to inform them of the steps to be taken if coming to Sherbrooke or returning home, as the case may be.
 In addition, international students who inform us of their arrival date by email at firstname.lastname@example.org are matched with a student from the Université de Sherbrooke who can help them prepare and support them during their quarantine.